Lebanese Center for Energy Conservation

-The Lebanese Center for Energy Conservation (LCEC) is the national energy agency for Lebanon, working within the Lebanese Ministry of Energy and Water (MEW) in areas related to energy efficiency, renewable energy, and green buildings.
+The Lebanese Center for Energy Conservation (LCEC) is the national energy agency for Lebanon, working within the Lebanese Ministry of Energy and Water (MEW) in areas related to energy efficiency, renewable energy, and green buildings through technical assistance, policy development, and national energy initiatives.
 LCEC originated in 2005 as a joint project between MEW and the United Nations Development Programme (UNDP) Lebanon.
 LCEC has been financially and administratively independent since 2011.